giantswarm/docs/sources/reference/companies.md

 ## Listing company membership

+As a user you can be part of any number of companies.
 To list the companies you belong to, use the `-l` switch:

     $ swarm company -l
     giantswarm